-Through the Audit and Compliance committee, a compliance review with Consumer Protection laws was conducted on a company-wide basis across all countries of operation in the previous year.
-The committee was satisfied that appropriate systems and processes were in place in terms of sale agreements, marketing material, packaging and labeling, as well as the commercial conduct of the company to ensure compliance with these laws.
-Monitoring of this aspect continues at the various operations and instances of potential non-compliance will be addressed by the Audit and Compliance committee.
+Tongaat Hulett continues to adhere to consumer protection laws across all countries of operation.
+Appropriate systems and processes are in place to ensure successful consumer relationships, such as suitable terms of sale agreements, responsible marketing practices and material that comply with applicable requirements, packaging and labelling practices that reflect pertinent product information in compliance with labelling regulations, and the commercial conduct of the company to ensure compliance with these laws.
+Monitoring of these key issues continues at the various operations, and instances of potential noncompliance will be addressed by the Audit and Compliance committee.
 Through the establishment of customer care lines, operations are able to monitor customer relationships and any potential complaints that may arise.